The-Animals-are-Starving/the-animals-are-starving/Documentation/M3_Requirements_and_Design.md

     - **Description**: The app should be usable by all members of the household, including those with impaired vision, language barriers, and of all mental faculties.
 Further, users should be able to complete the core actions (logging a feeding, viewing history) in 3 clicks or less.
     - **Justification**: This app is designed for people who aren't tech-savvy.
 By making it simple and intuitive, we ensure it's easy for all users, regardless of ability, to track pet feedings with minimal effort.
 Core actions are streamlined to 3 clicks or less, eliminating complexity and making pet care accessible for everyone in the household.
 <a name="nfr2"></a>
-2. **Maintainability**
+2. **Ease of use**
-    - **Description**: Logs should persist for at least a year
+    - **Description**: Requests made to the backend should be retrieved within 2 seconds with up to 100 concurrent users.
-    - **Justification**: A key secondary function of the app is to store feeding history.
-This data can be valuable for pet owners who wish to track their pets' diets, portion sizes, and feeding patterns over time.
-Retaining this information is useful for various purposes, such as monitoring health trends, managing pet budgets, and identifying changes in feeding behavior.
-By ensuring that logs are kept for a full year, the app provides lasting value and insight for users
+    - **Justification**: A key secondary function of any app is processing speed.
+Further since this is an app meant to speed up household work for the pets, it would be very problematic if the app caused more frustrations with slow API requests.

 ## 4. Designs Specification